Code-Institute-Submissions/SnapCards/README.md

 Upon clicking on the submit button the landing page is hidden and the game page is presented with an overlay that requires the user to click it before the game itself starts.
 This screen acts as a game ready space for the palyer, so that the timer does not start counting down before the palyer is ready.

 ##### HTML Click To Start
-Click To Start Overlay - Controlled through the rady function as a method to start the game.
+Click To Start Overlay - Controlled through the ready function as a method to start the game.
 ````
 <div class="overlays visible" id="intro">
    <div class="intro-text">Click to Begin!</div>